science108/learning-neural-networks/README.md

-# My journey with learing neural networks
+# My journey with learing neural networks from scratch
 # and contribute to building ethical AGI

 My goal is to contribute to making ethical AGI with best minds to help humanity build a better world.